CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 ## Taste
 - A Person's Sense of Taste, noting the person and related phenomenon causing the sense.
 See http://id.worldcat.org/fast/1143475

-## SingAction
+## Singing
 - The act of singing being performed by a Person or Persons.
 See http://id.worldcat.org/fast/1119311

-## SitAction
+## Sitting
 - The act of sitting being performed by a Person or Persons.
-See http://id.worldcat.org/fast/1119311
+See http://id.worldcat.org/fast/1073252

-## KneelAction
+## Kneeling
 - The act of kneeling being performed by a Person or Persons.
-See http://id.worldcat.org/fast/1119311
+See http://id.worldcat.org/fast/1073252

-## StandAction
+## Standing
 - The act of standing being performed by a Person or Persons.
-See http://id.worldcat.org/fast/1119311
+See http://id.worldcat.org/fast/1073252

-## TravelAction
+## Traveling
 - The act of traveling being performed by a Person or Persons.
 See http://id.worldcat.org/fast/1155558

-## DanceAction
+## Dancing
 - The act of dancing being performed by a Person or Persons.
 See http://id.worldcat.org/fast/887402

+## Working
+- The act of work to produce some predefined outcome being performed by a Person or Persons.

+## Cooking
+- The act of preparing Food.
+See http://id.worldcat.org/fast/1754966

 ## ClotheAction
 - The act of placing an article of Clothing onto a Person or Object.
 See http://id.worldcat.org/fast/864680

-## WorkAction
-- The act of work to produce some predefined outcome being performed by a Person or Persons.

-## CookAction
-- The act of preparing Food.
-See http://id.worldcat.org/fast/1754966

 ## Clothing
 - Garments worn by a Person that act to cover parts of the body.
 See http://id.worldcat.org/fast/864680